A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 How To Choose Your Chocolate Wisely?

 Dark chocolate contains about 600 essential compounds including flavonoids, magnesium, theobromine, and iron.
-The flavonoids are antioxidant in nature, which help to enhance vitamin C, lower blood pressure and boost vascular function.
+Flavonoids are natural antioxidants that help to enhance vitamin C levels, lower blood pressure, reduce inflammation and boost vascular function.

-Mousse is not recommended for pregnant women as it is not good for baby’s health.
+Mousse is not recommended for pregnant women since it is not good for the baby’s health.
 It contains raw eggs, which may cause conditions like listeriosis and toxoplasmosis.
 There is a risk of the mother carrying salmonella bacteria to the fetus (13).

 Choose chocolates that have a minimum amount of sweeteners or refined white sugar.
 Go for organic chocolates as they contain less unessential components or GMOs.
 Also, take bars that contain about 65% cocoa, as it is considered nutritional.

 Chocolate milk offers you an ideal dose of calcium and vitamin D, which is essential for growth and development of baby’s bones (14).
-One cup of homemade chocolate milk can give you 285mg of calcium, which is important for heart, muscle and nerve development, and blood clotting (15).
+One cup of homemade chocolate milk can give you about 285 mg of calcium, which is important for heart, muscle and nerve development, and blood clotting (15).

-If you do not have enough calcium when you are pregnant, you may be at a risk of developing osteoporosis.
+If you do not have enough calcium when you are pregnant, you may be at a risk of developing osteoporosisiXA disease that weakens the bones by making them porous. .
 You can occasionally take a cup of chocolate milk to prevent bone loss and have a healthy baby.

 Consuming chocolate milk in moderation is a good way to get extra calories as well in your diet, especially if your doctor suggests you to gain weight.
 One cup of homemade chocolate milk gives you about 200 calories, but it may vary depending on the milk type.
 Skimmed milk provides fewer calories than whole milk.
 However, both are good choices compared to other beverages.